Are you tempted to tap the brakes on your job hunt during the holidays?

 3. More holiday events = more networking opportunities

-In-person events are ramping up again, so if you’re comfortable (from a health standpoint) re-engaging in group activities, capitalize on virtual holiday events to grow your network, build relationships, and solidify connections.
+In-person events are back, so add some to your list if you’re comfortable re-engaging in group activities.
+And capitalize on virtual holiday events to grow your network, build relationships, and solidify connections.
 Check your local industry professional associations, chamber of commerce, and meetups for ideas on what to attend.
 Remember that friends and family can help, too.

-Although the week between Christmas and New Year’s is slow, Bodmer advises candidates to keep a close eye on postings and LinkedIn emails throughout the season.
+Although the week between Christmas and New Year’s is generally slow, Bodmer advises job seekers to keep a close eye on postings and LinkedIn emails throughout the season.

 “One year I had a client call the day after Christmas with an executive position that required urgent recruiting attention.”